goci-io/github-repository/README.md

 ##### CI credentials

 The SSH-Key given in `ssh_key_file` can be updated at any time.
 To make changes to your repository and create new branches we use a Github Deploy Key which is limited to the scope of your repository and stays in sync with your SSH key.
 We suggest to leave `ssh_key_file` **empty** to autogenerate an SSH key.
-To rotate the credentials you can simply delete the Deploy Key from Github and a new one will generated for you.
+To rotate the auto generated SSH key you need to destroy the SSH key resource using `terraform destroy -target=tls_private_key.ci_ssh`.

 You either need to provide an already configured Github provider and inject it using `providers = { github = github.my-provider }` or pass `github_token` variable to this module.
 The token needs to have access to make changes to the repository settings on your behalf and manage deploy keys.